LunarG/gfxreconstruct/vulkan_dump_resources.md

   --dump-resources-dump-depth-attachment
               Configures whether to dump the depth attachment when dumping draw calls.
 Default is disabled.
   --dump-resources-dump-color-attachment-index <index>
               Specify which color attachment to dump when dumping draw calls.
-It should be an unsigned zero based integer.
-Default is to dump all color attachment --dump-resources-dump-vertex-index-buffers
+Index should be an unsigned zero based integer.
+Default is to dump all color attachments.
+  --dump-resources-dump-vertex-index-buffers
               Enables dumping of vertex and index buffers while dumping draw call resources.
   --dump-resources-json-output-per-command